dcunited001/dcunited001.github.io/_posts/2016-06-17-divergents-and-directional-antennae-2-measurement-and-inference.md

 then reaches the capillaries.
 But if it's a charged particle, it takes forever for it to penetrate the blood brain barrier, if it's at all possible.
-This is because the molecule needs to undergo several chemical changes, which can take a lot of time or be nearly impossible.` And it can't even get into a neuron (or affect the surface ion channels & receptors of a neuron) until it does.
+This is because the molecule needs to undergo several chemical changes, which are low-probability events.
+And it can't even get into a neuron (or affect the surface ion channels & receptors of a neuron) until it does.
 This is why strong acids and bases are incredibly dangerous -- *JESUS CHRIST CUTTING COCAINE WITH BAKING SODA IS EVIL*.
 Strong acids and bases could damage the blood brain barrier and cause hellacious damage.
-I dont' know enough of the structure of the endothelial cells in the blood brain barrier to know if it's a significant problem.
+I don't know enough of the structure of the endothelial cells in the blood brain barrier to know if it's a significant problem, but it seems like that could be damaged by strong, localized deviations in pH.

 > By the way, cigarette manufacturers include ammonia by the way
 > because it changes nicotine into its "crack" form.
 The freebase